patgilch17/kickstarter-analysis/README.md

 To look at how similar campaigns faired over the course of time we decided to investigate the results of similar campaigns by month.
 The graph below is the result of this analysis comparing the total number of different results (Successful, Failed, Canceled) within each month for the period of data collected from the category of Theater.
-![Outcomes vs Launch Date](./Theater_Outcomes_vs_Launch.png) Both the Failed and Successful lines seem to have similar shapes and likewise seem to share many of the same peaks and valleys in their data.
+![Outcomes vs Launch Date](./Theater_Outcomes_vs_Launch.png) Both the Failed and Successful lines seem to have similar shapes and likewise seem to share many of the same highs and lows in their data.
 The total number of Canceled shows on the other hand doesn't show nearly as much of a dramatic change, with the exception of their being no canceled shows during the month of October.
 The month with the highest number of successful (and failed) appears to be the month of May with that peak extending from about April to August.
 Additionally, there are more subtle peaks for the successful and failed categories in the months of February and October.